consumer protection

 How to Disable eBay’s Hidden AI Data Collection Setting

 I’ve been using eBay for years.
-With a 132 million active users, chances are that you are an eBay user, as well.
+With 132 million active users, chances are that you are an eBay user, as well.
 Recently, while adjusting some of the payment preferences in my account, I stumbled upon a surprising setting buried deep in my account settings.
-It’s a toggle that provides “consent” for eBay to use…
+It’s a toggle that provides “consent” for eBay to use your…

 -